Dubai Municipality Al Aweer Used Car Complex in Dubai (UCC)

 The Used Car Market opened in April 2000 with 130 car showrooms (AED 55 million to set it up originally), by mid 2007 a further expansion (worth AED 95 million dhs) brought the total to 200 car showrooms.
 The Al Aweer Car Market is in the Ras Al Khor Industrial Area which is in the Al Aweer suburb of Dubai - hence both Ras Al Khor car market and Al Aweer car market mean the same place.
-Correct name is Al Aweer Used Car Complex.
+Correct name is Al Awir Used Car Complex.

-In April 2006 there was a news report that their website would have an online auction facility but as of January 2009, there doesn't appear to be any online auctions in operation (website under construction).
+In April 2006 there was a news report that their website would have an online auction facility but as of January 2009, there don't appear to be any online auctions in operation (website under construction).
 Weekly car auctions at the Used Car Market are dealt with by Golden Bell Auctions - see below for contact details.

 The used car dealer showrooms are licensed by the Dubai Municipality which in theory means you have some protection from dodgy cars and dealers but in practice, Caveat Emptor ("let the buyer beware").
 If you're not that skeptical, make sure to talk to some friends and colleagues, who have actually bought a car from the Al Aweer Used Car Complex, to get a few opinions.
 The expression "lambs to the slaughter" is one to contemplate while on your way there.